alphagov/govuk-rfcs/rfc-153-remove-allowlists-from-dependabot-configs.md

 Platform Reliability plans to investigate other ways of reducing the effort associated with dependency upgrades, e.g. automatically merging certain PRs, but those ideas for future optimisations are out of scope for this RFC.

+### Consequences

+Platform Reliability will do the work to raise, review and merge the PRs to remove allow-lists from all GOV.UK repositories.

+We expect a moderate increase in the number of PRs Dependabot raises for teams.
+There will be no formal process for tracking any increases.
+Whilst Platform Reliability will explore ways to reduce the burden of dependency management in general, teams also have agency to work towards retiring repositories, removing dependencies, or, if they so wish, telling Dependabot to ignore major versions (which would not block security PRs), via 'ignore' lists or GitHub comments.

+In future, teams SHOULD NOT use allow lists in their Dependabot configs.

 ## Alternatives considered

 ### Do nothing